acavanag/SwiftSocket/README.md

 #### Discussion

 This implemention is performant, but simple.
 A single UInt32 is used as a header for each payload to be transmitted or recieved and indicates the byte-length of the `PayloadType` to be written or read.
-This head is transmitted on every write and expected to be present for every read.
+This header is transmitted on every write and is  expected to be present for every read.